 The Council recognises that training and development are essential to an effective procurement function and that this is a key element of the ongoing Procurement Commercial Improvement Programme.
+All Officers who have Delegated Procurement Authority (DPA) undergo a training programme prior to being granted DPA status.

-- Develop training to ensure that procurement activities are compliant with legislation and obtaining value for money. - Develop ILearn/Induction training to ensure that all new employees are aware of the Contract Standing Orders. - Sustainable Procurement Tools Training and Refresher Training to be available for all Officers with Delegated Procurement Authority. - Develop Service Specific Training as and when required across Council Services.
+- Develop training to ensure that procurement activities are compliant with legislation and obtaining value for money. - Develop ILearn / Induction training to ensure that all new employees are aware of the Contract Standing Orders. - Sustainable Procurement Tools Training and Refresher Training to be available for all Officers with Delegated Procurement Authority. - Develop Service Specific Training as and when required across Council Services. - To ensure that the Council's service areas actively support a strong focus on Sustainable Procurement including a focus on climate considerations by utilizing the Sustainable Procurement Impact Assessment SPiA where appropriate to the subject matter of the contract,